-In order to use the RSA cryptosystem to encrypt messages, it is necessary to encode them as a sequence of numbers of size less than n = pq.
+In order to use the RSA cryptosystem to encrypt messages, it is necessary to encode them as a sequence of numbers of size less than n=pq.
 We now describe a simple way to do this.
-For an implementation of a slightly more general encoding that includes extra randomness so that plain text encodes differently each time, see Section 7.3.2.
+Note that in any actual deployed implementation it is crucial that you add extra random characters ("salt") at the beginning of each block of the message, so that the same plain text encodes differently each time.
+This helps thwart chosen plain text attacks.